Valjean15/MarvelRivalsModManager/README.md

  - **Unpacker**
 Represent were the mods are unpacked and merged to later be patched on the game content folder, also it contains the unpacker program (`repak.exe`) which is used to unpack `.pak` files with no hash password, also is used to pack the raw files again to later be moved to the game content

+ - **Options**
+Here you can found some optional features that can improve or adjust of how you wanna use the manager.
+	 - Deploy on separate file: This refer on how you set the patch files on the game folder, by default the manager only set one unified file for all mods, but with this you can separate each mod per file.
+	 - Evaluate mod when toggle (enable/disable): This refer of how often the manager will try to update the system information of the mod, by default now only evaluate once when the mod is added, with this you can evaluate the mod each time is updated (move to enable or disable or patch to the game).
+	 - Ignore the packer tool: This refer that the manager will no use the unpacker tool at all if you wanna only manage the mods and not use the actions at all.
+  	 - Use parallel proccesing: This refer to proccess each mod/file/action on parallel to make a faster evaluation or patch in general.

 ## Manager
 The manager separate the mods into two sections *Enabled* and *Disabled*, which each one represent a folder, described on the **Settings** section, and by default only *Enabled* mods would be patch into the game raw files.